Wells Fargo appoints insider Nipul Patel to lead real estate banking

-July 8 (Reuters) - Wells Fargo & Co (WFC.N) said on Thursday it appointed veteran Nipul Patel to lead real estate banking, effective July 15.
+(Reuters) - Wells Fargo & Co said on Thursday it appointed veteran Nipul Patel to lead real estate banking, effective July 15.

 Patel, who started his career at Wells Fargo and spent more than 25 years, has previously held several leadership roles within the Commercial Real Estate (CRE) group, including the role chief operating officer from 2018 to 2020.